stacks-network/sbtc-docs/src/tutorial.md

 The first thing we are going to do is create a component to initiate a sBTC deposit.

-You should already be familiar with how sBTC works at a high level, but what we are going to be doing is constructing a custom Bitcoin transaction that will have all the data we need in order to successfully deposit it into the threshold signature wallet and then mint our sBTC.
+You should already be familiar with how sBTC works at a high level, but what we are going to be doing is constructing a custom Bitcoin transaction that will have all the data we need in order to successfully deposit it into the sBTC wallet and then mint our sBTC.

 Remember that for the Developer Release, the system that actually does the minting is not the fully decentralized version, it is a centralized single binary, but for the purposes of interacting with it as an application developer, the interface will be very similar to the final version.